 Traditional Metal Braces

 Metal braces are the most common and affordable option.
 They consist of metal brackets and wires that gradually shift the teeth into the desired position.
+They work for nearly all orthodontic cases and tend to require fewer total office visits than other options.

-• Cost with insurance: $3,000 – $5,000
+- Cost with insurance: $3,000 to $5,000

-• Cost without insurance: $5,000 – $7,500
+- Cost without insurance: $5,000 to $7,500

 Ceramic Braces